uilianries/imgui/About-the-IMGUI-paradigm.md

 ### Do we need a definition?

-Nowadays I am starting to believe that the term has caused more harm than benefit, because it suggests there are two camps "IMGUI" vs "RMGUI".
-The reality is there is a continuum of possibilities over multiple orthogonal axises.

-The term effectively has dumbed down the discourse.
-The fact that we are even trying to put an official definition to a label is dumbing down the discourse and hindering people's imagination about the many possible areas of researches to be done in UI.

 _"I kind of wish there was more radical experimentation in this space"_ [tweet](https://twitter.com/pervognsen/status/1361241939593416705)

+Nowadays I am starting to believe that the term has caused more harm than benefits, because it suggests there are two camps "IMGUI" vs "RMGUI".
+The reality is there is a continuum of possibilities over multiple unrelated axises.
+Many of them haven't been explored enough, as popular IMGUI libraries have been designed for certain needs and not others.

+The existence of those two terms effectively has hindered both discussions and researchs.
+The fact that we are even trying to put an official definition to a label is hindering people's imagination about the many possible areas of researches to be done in UI space.

 ### Half of a definition